MIT Technology Review: Relaunch: 1998–2005

 The magazine is published by Technology Review, Inc, an independent media company owned by MIT.
 MIT's website lists it as an MIT publication, and the MIT News Office states that "the magazine often uses MIT expertise for some of its content."
 In 1999 The Boston Globe noted that (apart from the alumni section) "few Technology Review articles actually concern events or research at MIT."
 However, in the words of editor Jason Pontin:

 Our job is not to promote MIT; but we analyse and explain emerging technologies, and because we believe that new technologies are, generally speaking, a good thing, we do indirectly promote MIT's core activity: that is, the development of innovative technology.

 From 1997 to 2005, R. Bruce Journey held the title of "publisher"; Journey was also the president and CEO of Technology Review, Inc. Editors-in-chief have included John Benditt (1997), Robert Buderi (2002), and Jason Pontin (2004).

 The magazine has won numerous Folio! awards, presented at the annual magazine publishing trade show conducted by Folio! magazine.
 In 2001, these included a "Silver Folio: Editorial Excellence Award" in the consumer science and technology magazine category and many awards for typography and design.
 In 2006, Technology Review was named a finalist in the "general excellence" category of the annual National Magazine Awards, sponsored by the American Society of Magazine Editors.

 On June 6, 2001, Fortune and CNET Networks launched a publication entitled Fortune/CNET Technology Review.
 MIT sued Fortune's parent corporation, Time, Inc. for infringement of the Technology Review trademark.
 The case was quickly settled.
 In August the MIT student newspaper reported that lawyers for MIT and Time were reluctant to discuss the case, citing a confidentiality agreement that both sides described as very restrictive.
 Jason Kravitz, a Boston attorney who represented MIT in the case, suggested that the magazine's change of name to Fortune/CNET Tech Review, a change that occurred in the middle of the case, may have been part of the settlement.

 Many publications covering specific technologies have used "technology review" as part of their names, such as Lawrence Livermore Labs's Energy & Technology Review, AACE's Educational Technology Review, and the International Atomic Energy Agency's Nuclear Technology Review.

+The magazine adopted a more serious tone in a 2004 redesign.

 In 2005, Technology Review, along with Wired News and other technology publications, was embarrassed by the publication of a number of stories by freelancer Michelle Delio containing information which could not be corroborated.
 Editor-in-chief Pontin said, "Of the ten stories which were published, only three were entirely accurate.
 In two of the stories, I'm fairly confident that Michelle Delio either did not speak to the person she said she spoke to, or misrepresented her interview with him."
 The stories were retracted.